What Ingredients are in Fertilizers?

 Most fertilizer bags list the three prime nutrients: Nitrogen, Phosphorus and Potassium, or NPK, and will provide information on how much of each chemical the package contains.
 A balanced fertilizer will have all three numbers the same.
 In general, the nitrogen in fertilizers is needed for the formation of chlorophyll and is associated with green growth such as in lawns and leaves; phosphorus is needed for cell division and encourages strong root development and potassium is good from fruit set and overall vigor.
 Most soils contain sufficient phosphorus and potassium to support most plants, but particularly in an intensive vegetable garden, you will need to add some for maximum production.
 Note that phosphorus is banned in some states so check the site before you make your final decision.

 Synthetic fertilizers use urea for the major nitrogen source and other chemical compounds.
 Organic fertilizers use natural sources for their nutrients including dried blood or blood meal for nitrogen; bone meal for phosphorus and wood ashes which are a good source of potassium.
 While synethetic fertilizers provide quick nutrient for plants through mineral salts, organic fertilizers are better at maintaining the quality of the soil over time by using natural ingredients that do not acidify the soil.

 Balanced fertilizers contain a mix of the main three elements but also include many of the secondary nutrients that are just as necessary for good growth, but are only needed in very small amounts.
-Mixing several different natural products together is one way to get this overall well balanced fertilizer.
+Mixing several different natural products together is one way to get an overall well balanced fertilizer.

 Vegetarian fertilizers do not come from animal products but they can still be a great source of nutrients.
 Common options include alfalfa for all around health of the plant and soil, cottonseed for nitrogen, rock phosphate for phosphorus and kelp for potassium.